Nourish - Support Your Sanity this Festive Season

-That’s why I won’t just leave you with a handful of delicious teas and herbs to take, but also a few tips on lifestyle options and ways to help support a healthy response to whatever comes up this season.
+That’s why I won’t just leave you with a handful of delicious teas and herbs to take, but also a few tips on lifestyle options.
+These are ways to help support a healthy response to whatever comes up this festive season.
 Just click here to read my blog on 7 Ways to Nip Holiday Stress in the Bud.

 And if you couldn’t keep your cool and knocked back one too many glasses of wine, I’ve got your covered there too!